ellisn15/CSCI-3700-Term-Project/README.md

 **What makes it data intensive?**

 It is data intensive because it handles huge amounts of data - namely songs.
-With songs constantly being added to the
+With songs constantly being added/removed from the database

-**Who is the sponser?**
+**Who is the sponser of this project?**

+A record company would be a possible sponsor for this project

 **Who are the end users?**

+The end users would be the record company since they will be the ones adding/removing songs from the database.

 **How will they benefit?**

+They will benefit from this because they can easily keep track of information on their songs.

 ## Identification and Documentation of Use-cases